apitestbase/apitestbase.github.io/MQ-Test-Step.md

 ## Dequeue Action
 Dequeue action is used to GET a message from a queue.
 You can assert the returned message content (currently only XML message is supported).

 Click Do button to get the message.
 Click the Assertions button to open assertions panel and add/edit/verify assertions.
-Currently two types of assertions are supported in Dequeue action: XMLEqual, XPath.

 [![Dequeue MQ Message](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/dequeue-message.png)](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/dequeue-message.png)